yyolk/sdspeed/README.md

 sdspeed
 =======

-Measures the write and read speed of SD memory cards for Mac OS X.
+Measures the effective read and write speed of SD memory cards. sdspeed runs on Mac OS X.

 Compile